Nov 23, 2022

-There are an immense number of short-term apartments for rent in New York City (as many as 20,000 at the time this article was authored, and that’s in Manhattan alone).
-That can make sorting through all your options time consuming and cumbersome.
+There are an immense number of short-term apartments for rent in New York City.
+In 2022, Manhattan alone had as many as 20,000 short-term rental listings a number that dropped sharply after NYC's Local Law 18 took effect in September 2023, tightening registration requirements for stays under 30 days.
+That can still make sorting through your options time consuming and cumbersome.

 The short term rental market can get even more difficult when you are looking for furnished housing, especially if you don’t want to be staying in a sublet or Airbnb that lacks privacy or cleanliness.
 Often times the benefit of a furnished rental over a hotel is the feeling of living in a home, with comfort benefits like a fully equipped kitchen, washer and dryer, or art and furniture that feel purposeful and contribute to a sense of place.